In This Article

 Comprehensive Transaction Import and Sync

 One of the other big considerations is how well crypto tax software platforms import transaction histories.
-Typically this is done in the form of CVS files that users can download and use for filing their tax returns to their accountants.
+Typically this is done in the form of CSV files that users can download and use for filing their tax returns to their accountants.

 The degree at which each platform featured in this guide varies, with Koinly offering the best free package for users.
 However, any errors in the generated tax reports are still the responsibility of the taxpayer, so ensure that transaction histories are accurate by having an accountant verify the data before submitting to your local tax authority.